Jews & Jazz Music

 Stan Getz became one of the most popular jazz players of the 1960s and 1970s.
 He blended the ‘cool school’ of Lester Young with Brazilian bossa nova.

 Jews predominate in the business side of the jazz industry.
 Many gave jazz supernovas their first big break.
-Producers include Ben Shapiro, Bostoner Steve Schwartz, David Tarnow (MJQ), Ben Sidran.
+Producers include Ben Shapiro, Bostoner Steve Schwartz, David Tarnow (MJQ), and Ben Sidran.

 As performers, producers and educators, Jews remain deeply involved with jazz.
 Yet it is still hard to define the genre (despite its new acceptability) - or its Jewish content!